0xb160c0c5/FontLoaderEx/README.md

 # FontLoaderEx
-Temporary load fonts to windows
+Temporary load fonts to windows or specific process